RensR/Spack/README.md

 preserve them in the output.
 It handles unknown types by assuming they cannot be packed, treating they as `bytes32`.

+## Disclaimer

+This code is a work in progress and can contain bugs.
+Use it at your own risk.
+Feature request and bug reports are welcome.

 ### Example

 input